-Have you ever made risotto on the stove?
-You have to stir forever.
-Make it in your slow cooker instead, you only have to stir twice!
-This version has flavorful sausage, tender butternut squash, a healthy handful of spinach, along with a sprinkling of parmesan.
+Make delicious butternut squash risotto in your slow cooker!
+This version has flavorful sausage, tender butternut squash, and a healthy handful of spinach, along with a sprinkling of parmesan.
 It’s perfect winter comfort food!

 Babies used to die all the time in past generations.
 Disease was obviously a big culprit, but I’ve been thinking lately that some of it must have been related to breastfeeding.

 Some women just don’t produce that much milk, and I’m one of them.
 It’s such a strangely emotional issue.
 Somehow our society has duped women into connecting their self worth with whether or not they breastfeed.
 I’m sure this is partly a leftover mindset from a time when, if you didn’t produce the milk, you had to deal with the guilt of a dead baby, which would obviously be devastating.

 Even though logically I know there’s only so much I can do, the emotional side of my brain keeps screaming, you’re not doing it right!
 There’s something wrong with you!
 Your only job is to feed this baby and you can’t do it!
 If only you were more committed, then your baby would be healthier and gaining more weight.

 Because there ARE things you can do.
 (Eat more.
 Eat better.
 Take herbs.
 Drink mother’s tea.
 Eat lactation cookies.
 Pump.
 Don’t pump.
 Make sure you’re latch is correct.
 Check for tongue tie.
 Go to a baby chiropractor.
 Give your baby tummy time.
 Sit in a chair and feed your baby all day, every day.
 Coast on all of your other responsibilities, including older kids.)
 And if you don’t do all of these things until you reach the very brink of insanity, well then you aren’t a good mom.